cram2/pycram/examples/ontology.md

 PyCRAP is defined in its package next to the PyCRAM package and hence allows users and developers to add new classes, instances, and relationships on demand.
-Furthermore, this architecture allows the users to directly see what's in the ontology and how it is structured without switching to tools like (Protégé)[https://protege.stanford.edu/].
+Furthermore, this architecture allows the users to directly see what's in the ontology and how it is structured without switching to tools like [Protégé](https://protege.stanford.edu/).
 The linter and AI assistants like Copilot can also deal with this notation and guide the users without annoyances.

-Note that this area is under construction and may frequently changes.
+Note that this area is under construction and may frequently change.

+## Usage

 You can access the ontology by importing the PyCRAP package: